GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

     - 24 vs 12 hr controlled by user's System settings.

 ## stream-chat-android-client
-- Add method to know if a RemoteMessage is valid for Stream
+- Add `ChatClient::isValidRemoteMessage` method to know if a RemoteMessage is valid for Stream

 ## stream-chat-android-offline
 - Add updating `channelData` after receiving `ChannelUpdatedByUserEvent`